 An unlabelled mixture of white, mauve, and blue flowers, you really can’t go wrong.

-Tough, enduring and virtually fool proof, these bulbs are real winners.
+Tough, enduring and virtually fool proof, these bulbs are real winners and one of the easiest spring flowers of all to grow.

-They are easy to plant and can be left in the ground where they will slowly multiply, bringing you years and years of joy.
+They are simple to plant and can be left in the ground where they will slowly multiply, bringing you years and years of joy.

 Spring Star Flower blooms open for an impressive amount of time, from late winter right through spring.
 For us it is as early as July and as late as November depending on where they are in our garden (those in shade tend to flower later).